M66B/FairEmail/docs/FAQ-pl-rPL.md

 ## Wsparcie

-FairEmail jest obsługiwany tylko na smartfonach, tabletach i ChromeOS.
+FairEmail is supported on smartphones, tablets and ChromeOS only.

-Obsługiwana jest tylko najnowsza wersja sklepu Play i najnowsze wydanie GitHub.
-Kompilacja F-Droid jest obsługiwana tylko wtedy, gdy numer wersji jest taki sam jak numer wersji najnowszej wersji GitHub.
-Oznacza to również, że obniżanie wersji nie jest wspierane.
+Only the latest Play store version and latest GitHub release are supported.
+The F-Droid build is supported only if the version number is the same as the version number of the latest GitHub release.
+This also means that downgrading is not supported.

-Nie ma wsparcia dla rzeczy, które nie są bezpośrednio związane z FairEmail.
+There is no support on things that are not directly related to FairEmail.

 There is no support on building and developing things by yourself.

-Żądane funkcje powinny:
+Requested features should:

 * być przydatny dla większości ludzi
 * nie komplikować użycia FairEmail
 * pasować do filozofii FairEmail (zorientowanej na prywatność i bezpieczeństwo)
 * być zgodne z popularnymi standardami (IMAP, SMTP, itp.)

-Funkcje, które nie spełniają tych wymogów, zostaną prawdopodobnie odrzucone.
+Features not fulfilling these requirements will likely be rejected.
 This is also to keep maintenance and support in the long term feasible.

 If you have a question, want to request a feature or report a bug, please use [this form](https://contact.faircode.eu/?product=fairemailsupport).

-Problemy z GitHub są wyłączone z powodu częstych nadużyć.
+GitHub issues are disabled due to frequent misusage.

 <br />

-Prawa autorskie &copy; 2018-2020 Marcel Bokhorst.
+Copyright &copy; 2018-2020 Marcel Bokhorst.